 What Happens When You File a Claim with Your Homeowner’s Insurance?

-According to the Consumer Finance Protection Bureau (CFPB), the insurance company will begin working on the claim once it has received and hire a claims adjuster to evaluate the damage.
+According to the Consumer Finance Protection Bureau (CFPB), the insurance company will begin working on the claim once it has received it and hire a claims adjuster to evaluate the damage.

 The claims adjuster will investigate your case and offer a non-negotiated settlement for repairs or reimbursement to resolve your claim.